april/cryptonom-icon/README.md

 All diagrams are created in [Affinity Designer](https://affinity.serif.com/en-us/designer/), exported to SVG, and then optimized with [svgo](https://github.com/svg/svgo).

-These icons were original created for use in my [cryptography 101](https://marumari.github.io/crypto-presentation/#/), which contains many examples of their use in various diagrams.
-An (extremely primitive) [gallery](https://marumari.github.io/cryptnomicon/) is available, for previewing the included icons.
+These icons were original created for use in my [cryptography 101](https://marumari.github.io/crypto-presentation/#/) presentation, which contains many examples of their uses.
+An (extremely primitive) [gallery](https://marumari.github.io/cryptnomicon/) of these images is available, for previewing the included icons.

 # Attributions